danielePala/CIMDraw/README.md

 ![measurement](doc/05_measurement.png)

 You can save the modified file ('Save as...') and also save the current diagram only ('Export current diagram').
-Experimantal support for exporting to Matpower and for loading boundary sets is also available.
+Experimental support for exporting to Matpower and for loading boundary sets is also available.

 ![save menu](doc/06_save.png)